codehsbooks/introcs/Basic-Data-Structures/intro-to-sets.md

 ## Intro to Sets

 Sets are useful when you want to create a collection of elements, *but the order does not matter*.
 Additionally, sets do not contain duplicates, which means that an element can only show up once in a set.
-All that matters is whether or not the element is contained in the set.
+In short, all that matters is whether or not the element is contained within the set.

 #### Creating a new set